 Being a landlord can be a lot of work!
 From playing rent collector, maintenance man, investigator and sometimes maid, being a landlord can be tough!
-In our latest post, we offer tips for landlords in Central New Jersey and beyond.
+In our latest post, we offer tips for landlords in Newark and beyond.
 Find out how to generate more revenue and maximize your returns!

 Be Firm About Due Dates

 Don’t allow tenants to pay late.
 Period.
 Have a fee schedule in place letting them know what you charge for a late payment.
 The fees do not have to be outrageous, but don’t let these things slide either.
 It is these sorts of things that snowball.
 If a tenant pays late once, it is much easier to do it again.
 And Again.
 And then they want to get you twice next month.
 Don’t put yourself in this position.
 Stay firm about when the rent is due, and what the penalties will be for late payments.

 Make Paying Rent Simple